adyrose/roseworx/README.md

 Documentation
-Import your own variables in SCSS before importing rose-utils to overide varibales after md breakpoint everything is full width by default
+Import your own variables in SCSS before importing rose-utils to overide varibales after md breakpoint everything is full width by default add .preload class to the body and import {rwxPreload} from 'roseworx' and new rwxPreload() - this removes the problem of css animations runnning on page load

 // HELPER CLASSES